charmeleon-zz/jekyll-archive/_posts/2013-01-01-what-i-wish-id-known-about-the-terminal-when-i-started.md

 ## Overview

-The Linux terminal gives you a lot of power over your operating system, but most beginner tutorials are of the type "type _x_ into the terminal and _y_ shall happen," which I've often found to be insufficient.
+The Linux terminal gives you a lot of power over your operating system, but most beginner tutorials are of the type "type __x__ into the terminal and __y__ shall happen," which I've often found to be insufficient.

 ## Background

-To be fair, I wasn't entirely a beginner in command-line interfaces \(CLIs\).
-I had previously used MS-DOS before the Windows 95 GUI interface, so I was familiar with creating/copying/deleting/changing files and directories \(at least the basics\), so suffice to say that I'm not scared of accidentally running `rm -rf /`, the StackOverflow joke used to trick newbies into deleting everything.
+I used MS-DOS before the Windows 95 GUI interface, so I was familiar with creating/copying/deleting/changing files and directories \(at least the basics\) .
+Suffice to say that I'm not scared of accidentally running `rm -rf /`, the StackOverflow joke used to trick newbies into wiping their hard drive.

 For the few times when I've done something along the same vein I've so far been able to recover, but there are slightly more advanced \(maybe